 - Chief Technology OfficerJune 2016 - April 2018Seattle, WAResponsible for leading the software development, test, data engineering, data science, dev-ops and IT functions.
-Grew the organization from 51 to 77 while significantly improving diversity, productivity, development processes and morale.
+Grew the organization from 51 to 77 people while significantly improving diversity, productivity, development processes and morale.
 Evolved software and data architecture.
-Profit increased consistently across entire tenure at Avvo leading to a successful exit via acquisition by Internet Brands in February 2018.
+Profit increased consistently across my entire tenure at Avvo leading to a successful exit via acquisition by Internet Brands in February 2018.

 - Director of EngineeringApril 2004 - May 2013Seattle, WA